 Teaching is an essential aspect of scientific research.
 An important component of graduate-level education is the acquisition of teaching skills.
-All UBC Biochemistry PhD graduate students are required to be a teaching assistant (TA) and to complete a quarter-time (0.25, ~96 hours) TA position or equivalent at least once during their PhD.
+All UBC Biochemistry PhD graduate students are required to be a teaching assistant (GTA) and to complete a quarter-time (0.25, ~96 hours).
+Quarter-time positions are 92 hours of work and 4 hours of paid vacation time.
+See CUPE 2278 Agreement.
+PhD students must hold a TA position or equivalent at least once during their PhD.
 The first cohort of Mandatory TA-ship is in effect for students MSc who started September 2016, and are scheduled to do their comprehensive exams in the spring of 2018.
-For PhD students,the first cohort effected are those who begin the PhD in September 2018.
+For PhD students, the first cohort effected are those who begin the PhD in September 2018.
 Successful completion of the TA’ship will be recorded and evaluated.
-Students making good research progress may TA additional courses provided there is agreement by the supervisor.
+Students making good research progress may TA additional courses provided there are agreements from their supervisors.

 Finding a TA’ship Position

 A full list of courses and TA responsibilities available through the Department of Biochemistry and Molecular Biology is available here.

 The Graduate Program Coordinator (Doris Metcalf) will notify students of available TA’ships in late March or early April.
 An email will also be sent to incoming PhD students.

 Upon completion of the minimum TA requirement, students can TA for extra funds provided there are agreements from their supervisors.

 The performances of TA’s are evaluated by the course coordinator, and the evaluations become a part of the student’s files.
 Evaluations are available for viewing through the Graduate Program Coordinator.